Shelve Changes dialog

 Before Submit / Before Commit section

-Use the controls in this area to define which additional actions you want RubyMine to perform before putting the selected files to a shelf.
+Use the controls in this area to define which additional actions you want RubyMine to perform before shelving the selected files.

 These controls are available for the following version control systems: